pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 Unable to locate credentials.
 You can configure credentials by running "aws configure".
 ```

-Now run the command using `esc run` as shown below, making sure to replace the placeholder text with the names of your own Pulumi organization and environment:
+Now run the command using `esc run` as shown below, making sure to replace `<your-pulumi-org-name>` and `<your-environment-name>` with the names of your own Pulumi organization and environment respectively:

 ```bash
 esc run <your-pulumi-org-name>/<your-environment-name> -i aws s3 ls